 2. System Design

-The process of construction can vary depending on your project type and size of system.
+The process of construction can vary depending on your project type and system size.
 Smaller rooftop systems can be as quick as 2-3 weeks, whereas larger and more complex systems can take up to several months.
-While well thought-out plans have minimal disruption to normal operations, you’ll still want to prepare for things like alternate parking spots and temporary power shutdowns, depending on the nature of your business and size of the system.
-Most experienced solar installers have clever work-arounds that will help to minimize disruptions to your normal operations.
+While well-thought-out plans have minimal disruption to normal operations, you’ll still want to prepare for things like alternate parking spots and temporary power shutdowns, depending on the nature of your business and the size of the system.
+Most experienced solar installers have clever workarounds that will help to minimize disruptions to your normal operations.
 Picking a reputable and experienced installer is critical in this regard.

 Commissioning is the next and final step once construction is complete.
 This is when your solar provider confirms that your solar installation was built according to plan, and the utility grants you permission to connect and operate your solar energy system with the local power grid.
 Congratulations, you’re now producing your own clean energy!

 5. System Operation and Maintenance (O&M)

 As with anything, proper care and maintenance will give your solar energy system a longer lifespan, as well as ensure maximum efficiency and power generation throughout its lifespan.
 Your contract should specify your organization’s level of involvement in O&M. Be sure to select a solar design and installation team with proven O&M resources and a reputation for excellence in long-term support.
-The best O&M packages generally include basic annual inspections and warranty repair, to performance monitoring and even routine cleaning, in some instances.
+The best O&M packages generally include basic annual inspections and warranty repair, performance monitoring, and even routine cleanings in some instances.

 As you can see, there's quite a lot that goes into the commercial solar installation process.
 If you're hoping to reap some of the lucrative tax benefits, time is of the essence!
-As we mentioned above, 2020 is the only year to claim the 26% federal investment tax credit.
 With an unprecedented demand for solar, installer's schedules are already filling up for this year, so we recommend getting your project started as soon as possible to claim this benefit on your business taxes.